hpeaker/ggcircos/README.md

 # ggcircos

-Note that the package and examples in this repository are very much a work in progress.
+Note that the package and examples in this repository are a work in progress.

 To install: